 Paulides specializes in electromagnetic simulations, antenna design, hyperthermia technology, magnetic resonance imaging and MR-guided intervention.
 Validation has always been a focus point of his, leading to expertise in clinical studies and treatment assessment.

 My ambition is to develop devices and approaches based on electromagnetic technology for improving care & cure of patients.
 Hereto, I focus on exploiting advanced EM approaches in novel medical technology.
 My main goal is to ensure that our research reaches the patient.

 Maarten Paulides holds an MSc degree in Electrical Engineering (2002) from Eindhoven University of Technology (TU/e) and a cum laude PhD in Health and Medical Physics (2007) from Erasmus University Rotterdam.
 After obtaining his PhD, Paulides stayed at Erasmus University, as subsequently research associate, Assistant Professor and Associate Professor.
-In 2018, he returned to TU/e as Associate Professor.
+In 2018, he returned to TU/e as Associate Professor and he was appointed Full Professor in 2021.
 In November 2018, he became director of the Center for Care and Cure Technologies Eindhoven (C3Te), part of TU/e.
-Throughout his career, Paulides has served many times as committee member, visiting researcher and adviser.
+Throughout his career, Paulides has served many times as technical committee member for the international congress on hyperthermic oncology (ICHO2012 & 2016), was a visiting researcher (Duke University Medical Center, GE Global Research Center) and adviser of serval research groups/clinics (Chalmers/Göthenburg, Zurich University/Aarau clinic, Czech Technical University).
 He currently serves in the Dutch Health Council, ICNRIP/WHO, COST action CA17115 (“MyWave”) and co-founded Sensius BV, a startup in medical hyperthermia technology.